VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/volttron-central/volttron-central-overview.rst

 ====================================

 VOLTTRON Central is responsible for controlling multiple VOLTTRON instances with a single management instance.
-The mnanaged VOLTTRON instances can be either local or remote.
+The managed VOLTTRON instances can be either local or remote.
 Each managed instance will have a VOLTTRON Central Platform agent installed and running to interface with the primary VOLTTRON Central agent.

 |VC-VCP Overview|